 Keeping accurate business records is really important to help you when you come to complete your Self-Assessment tax return, or answer any questions HMRC might have.
 You and the business are treated as a single entity for tax and administrative purposes, but you should still keep your business records and your personal records separate.

 You must keep a record of all your sales and expenses.
 These are used to create profit and loss account for your business.
 The more detailed the records you maintain, the easier it will be to complete your return each year.

 Operating as a sole trader doesn’t have the same legal complexity as running a limited company, but you need to make sure you understand some key issues.
-In this section we look at claiming the correct Expenses, explain your Personal Tax and NIC obligations, consider some helpful Tax Planning and talk you through VAT should you reach the threshold.
+In this section we look at claiming the correct Expenses, explaining your Personal Tax and NIC obligations, considering some helpful Tax Planning and talking you through VAT should you reach the threshold.
 We also introduce you to some key Business Partners that Brookson believes can contribute to your success.